Supxr/qa-portfolio/README.md

-# Quality Assurance Portfolio by Jezer Lagman
+# Quality Assurance Portfolio

 Welcome!
-This is a portfolio showcasing my manual testing, bug reporting, test plans, API testing, and automation scripts.
+My name is Jezer Lagman and this is a portfolio showcasing my manual testing, bug reporting, test plans, API testing, and automation scripts.
+Each folder contains practical examples of my work from testing projects, which include real or mock applications.
+If you would like to connect with me to learn more, please feel free to reach out!

 ## Portfolio Contents